-Figure 26: A sign at the Central YMCA gym promoting the use of We have a strong culture of environmentally friendly products recycling and have developed a we have a strong culture of recycling and have developed a waste standard that encourages users to separate recycling from waste at the source.
+Figure 26: A sign at the Central YMCA gym promoting the use of environmentally friendly products

+We have a strong culture of recycling and have developed a waste standard that encourages users to separate recycling from waste at the source.
 We are fortunate to live in a region where separate waste streams are collected for diversion from landfill.
 At sites where we prepare food in the service kitchen, we have organic composting.